 Construction sites are strewn with danger.

 We have all heard the stories of nail guns planting a nail in a fellow coworker or roofers falling from the roof they are building.
 These kinds of accidents are normally covered with Workers Compensation, but what about the visitors to a job site?
 What if a visitor is injured or even killed while on your construction site?
-The general contractor can be sued and even lose their business and homes.
+The general contractor can be sued by salt lake city personal injury lawyers and even lose their business and homes.
 That is why it is more important than ever to have the right contractors’ liability insurance.

 The correct contractors’ General Liability insurance will cover all visitors to your job site whether they were invited or just happened to swing by on an evening walk.
 Regardless of your insurer here are some tips to keep your job site safe no matter who stops by to visit.